MeVisLab/examples/mevislab.github.io/content/tutorials/shorts.md

 This script defines the color of the MeVisLab user interface elements.
 You can define other colors and more items; this is just an example of what you can do with user scripts.

 Switch back to the MeVisLab IDE and select the menu item {{< menuitem "Extras" "Reload Module Database (Clear Cache)">}} again.
 The colors of the MeVisLab IDE change as defined in our Python script.
-This change persists until you restart MeVisLab and can always be repeated by selecting the menu entry or the keyboard shortcut {{< keyboard "ctrl+F9" >}}.
+This change persists until you restart MeVisLab and can always be repeated by selecting the menu entry or pressing the keyboard shortcut {{< keyboard "ctrl+F9" >}}.

 ## Show Status of Module Input and Output {#mlimagestate}
 Especially in large networks it is useful to see the state of the input and output connectors of a module.
 By default, the module connectors do not show if data is available.
 Below image shows a `DicomImport` module and a `View2D` module where no data is loaded.

 ![No status on connector](/images/tutorials/LMIMageState_Off.png "No status on connector")